 If you would like to create your own spreadsheet art but don’t have the time to carefully paint every cell manually, here’s a simple workaround for you.
-You can take any photograph, vector art, or any other image and use a Google Script to convert that bitmap image into spreadsheet art.
+You can take any photograph, vector art, GIF, or any other image and use Google Sheets to convert that bitmap image into spreadsheet art.

-It takes two easy steps to make pixel art with Google Sheets.
+It takes three easy steps to make pixel art with Google Sheets.

 Check this Google Sheet for more examples.